lightkun10/Object-Oriented-programming-with-Java-part-I/README.md

 Taking the University of Helsinki’s massive open online course (MOOC) on object-oriented programming, part1.

 Execute the program, with:
-* Directly from command line:
+* From command line:
-  java -cp .
+  - java -cp .
 (InsertFileNameHere).java